akohta/emf_mie_mmls/README.md

    For example, './mie_mmls_solver ex.dat'.
    The beam datafile "ipw.txt" (plane wave is defined) and the sphere datafile "mlsphr.txt" (radius 2.5, three-layered spherical particle is defined) are used.
    This executable calcluates Mie coefficients, outputs them to binary file with the specified name.
    This program searches for a sphere datafile in current directory using the default datafile name "mlsphr.txt".
+   As a simple representation of the analysis model, the nodes used for the surface integral are output as point cloud data.
+   In this case, the file "ex.particles" is output, and the visualization result is "ex_particle.png" (using ParaView).

 3. type './example1.out' with a argument of datafile name.
    For example, './example1.out ex.dat'.